SeisComP/seiscomp/doc/base/tutorials/help.rst

 Logging
 -------

-Most SeisComP applications use a standard logging approach.
+Most |scname| modules use a standard logging approach.
-By default, they log to files in your :file:`~/.seiscomp/log` directory, such as :file:`scamp.log`.
+By default, the module log to unique files per module in your :file:`~/.seiscomp/log` directory, such as :file:`scamp.log`.
 Further options for logging are described in :ref:`concepts_configuration`.